 Penn State leads all Big Ten institutions in Fall honorees

 Nittany Lions Host Senior Day on Saturday Versus Badgers

 Kenney spent the majority of the season at cornerback, but returned to wide receiver during preparations for the TicketCity Bowl with Houston.
-He recorded one tackle and returned a kickoff for 16 yards in the season-opener against Indiana State.
+He recorded one tackle and returned a kickoff for 16 yards in the win over Indiana State.
 Kenney also was a sprinter on Coach Beth Alford-Sullivan's indoor track and field team.
 His best performance in the 60 meters was a team-best :06.96 at the 2011 Big Ten Indoor Track and Field Championships.
 Kenney's top performance in the 200 meters was :22.08 at the Sykes-Sabock Challenge Cup.

 Full name is Alex James Kenney.
 He is the son of Larry and Patti Kenney, both of whom are Penn State graduates.
 His father is a professor in kinesiology on the University Park campus.
 He has two siblings, Matthew and Lauren.
 Matthew was a three-year football letterman at Cornell and Lauren played high school soccer and was the 2011 state gold medalist in the javelin.
-She will be a freshman on the Penn State women's track and field team in 2011-12.
+Lauren won the javelin title at the 2013 Big Ten Outdoor Track and Field Championships and qualified for the NCAA Championships for the second consecutive year.
+She placed fifth in the javelin at the 2013 NCAA Outdoor Track and Field Championships after taking fourth place in 2012.
 Kenney enjoys skiing, skateboarding and playing video games.
-He is enrolled in the College of the Liberal Arts and owned a 3.23 grade-point average after the spring semester.
+He is majoring in communication, arts and sciences and owned a 3.11 grade-point average after the spring semester.
 Born September 2, 1991 in State College, Pa.

 Football Set for a Pair of BTN Primetime Games